-To ensure that water is available for households and farmers, the DWS will complete two mega projects (project cost is more than R400 million) and 12 large water and wastewater infrastructure projects (project cost is more than R250 million but less than R400 million) over the medium term.
-These are funded through the regional bulk infrastructure grant, which is allocated R15 billion over the MTEF period.
+To ensure that water is available for households and farmers, the DWS will implement 15 mega projects and complete one mega project (project cost is more than R1 billion) and 10 large water and wastewater infrastructure projects (project cost is more than R250 million but less than R1 billion) over the medium term.
+These are funded through the regional bulk infrastructure grant, which is allocated R15,5 billion over the MTEF period.

-Examples of these projects:

-The Xonxa Dam water supply to Lukhanji municipality in Eastern Cape, at a total project cost of R444 million.
-This project will mitigate the impact of the current water shortfall and benefit the entire municipal population of 52 050 households. • The Wolmaransstad wastewater treatment works in the Maquassi Hills municipality in North West, at a total project cost of R154 million.
-The project entails upgrading the sewage treatment works to double its treatment capacity to meet the growth in sewage volumes arising from development in the area.
+Examples of these projects: The Xonxa Dam water supply to Lukhanji municipality in Eastern Cape, at a total project cost of R259 million.
+This project will mitigate the impact of the current water shortfall and benefit the entire municipal population of 52 278 households and the Wolmaransstad wastewater treatment works in the Maquassi Hills municipality in the North West, at a total project cost of R 197 million.

+The project entails upgrading the sewage treatment works to double its treatment capacity to 9 Ml/d to meet the current and future growth in sewage volumes arising from development in the area.

 The project beneficiaries are the existing 12 700 households and the households projected to be established in the area over the next 20 years.